siran/preferredframe/shared-notes.md

 #### Energy generation using the hypothesis that light speed changes with a dielectric medium as gravity

 #### Casimir-force-driven motor (force felt by to parallel conducting plantes when brought close to each other)
+* we don't necessarily need to know the oscillation function, any oscillation could be useful if designed like a `check valve` or diode
 * casimir's force seems to be proportional to energy density
 * energy density varies as the Barycenter (solar system, earth-moon) moves around us
   * calculate coordinates of barycenter and fit to plots